NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 How do coaches contact softball players before the NCAA softball recruiting rules allow?

 In the past, the easiest way for college coaches to initiate contact with young athletes was by working through their club or high school coach.
-The college coach could email or call an athlete’s club/high school coach to set up a phone call between the college coach and the student-athlete.
+The college coach could email or call an athlete’s club or high school coach to set up a phone call between the college coach and the student-athlete.
 The athlete could then call the college coach at the agreed upon time and the college coach can answer the phone.
-From there, the club/high school coach could continue to relay information for the athlete and college coach.
+From there, the club or high school coach could continue to relay information for the athlete and college coach.

 However, with the new recruiting rules, this practice can no longer occur at the D1 level, as all recruiting conversations are banned before September 1 of the athlete’s junior year.
 Technically, D2, D3 and NAIA schools can still work through a recruit’s current coach to start recruiting them early.
 However, D2, D3 and NAIA schools tend to start the recruiting process later than D1 schools, so the practice isn’t as common at these division levels.